The Hospital Guide

 The final metrics, data and methodologies will be shared in the autumn but if you have a question you would like to raise in the meantime, please contact us at email@example.com

 Hospital Guide 2012

 The 2012 Dr Foster Hospital Guide containing performance data on every hospital trust in England is now available.

-In addition to publishing traditional mortality indicators, this year’s Hospital Guide highlights information on the vital link between quality and efficiency.
-Methodology documents for all indicators are publicly available on our website.
+In addition to publishing traditional mortality indicators, last year’s Hospital Guide highlights information on the vital link between quality and efficiency.

 Check out our new interactive website, My Hospital Guide, to view performance of your local hospital and those across England.
 View mortality rates and efficiency metrics, then share and discuss your views on Facebook and Twitter, using #drfhg.